jeremypross/memorygame/readme.md

 5. If the cards don't match, they are turned face down and the user chooses again.

-6. Your score is the number of moves that it takes to clear the board.
+6. The score is the number of matches the user is found.
-    - While user is playing there is a counter for moves.

-7. Log the score.

-8. Game will start over.
+7. Game will start over when all matches are found, or when the 'reset game' button is clicked.

 ### Wireframe: